akashsingh005006/ETH-AVAXmodule4/README.md

 ### Prerequisites

 - Ensure you have access to an Ethereum-compatible wallet (e.g., MetaMask).
-- Connect to an Ethereum network (e.g., Ropsten, Rinkeby) using Remix or a similar development environment.
+- Connect to an Ethereum network using Remix or a similar development environment.

 ### Installation
-To interact with `DegenToken`:
+To interact with `DegenAkashToken`:

 1. **Set up Remix**
    - Visit [Remix](https://remix.ethereum.org/).